Fritz von Opel: Life after Opel RAK break-up

-Weltraumschiff I movie featuring Opel RAK pioneers
+Weltraumschiff I film featuring Opel RAK pioneers

-The 1937 German film Weltraumschiff I startet –Eine technische Fantasie–, is a short movie made by Anton Kutter in 1937 about the fictitious launch of a space rocket that lands back on earth after orbiting the moon in an Apollo-8-style mission: In front of representatives of the press, the director of the Friedrichshafen airship yard announced the first manned rocket flight to the moon.
+The 1937 German film Weltraumschiff I startet –Eine technische Fantasie– is a short movie made by Anton Kutter in 1937 about the fictitious launch of a space rocket that lands back on Earth after orbiting the Moon in an Apollo 8-style mission: In front of representatives of the press, the director of the Friedrichshafen airship yard announced the first crewed rocket flight to the Moon.
 In an introduction he describes the history of rocket technology and the technical details of space travel.
-Immediately before take-off, reporters interviewed the commander of the spaceship via video radio, which then flies over a kilometer-long ski jump into space and returns safely to earth after orbiting the moon.
+Immediately before take-off, reporters interviewed the commander of the spaceship via video radio, which then flies over a kilometer-long ski jump into space and returns safely to Earth after orbiting the Moon.

 The movie features impressive visual effects and has short clips of various RAK vehicles: 11 seconds at 436 feet (approximately 04:47) igniters being wired to the Rak.2 car; 2 seconds at 447 feet (approximately 04:58) Max Valier seated in a RAK.2 car labeled "Rückstoss Versuchs Wagen"; 2 seconds at 451 feet (approximately 05:00) Fritz von Opel seated in a RAK.2 car; 11 seconds at 460 feet (approximately 05:06) Fritz Von Opel drives the RAK.2 car on 1928 May 23 at the Avus Track in Berlin; 2 seconds at 472 feet (05:14) Opel RAK.3 rocket car on 1928 June 23 running on railway tracks; 19 seconds at 475 feet (05:16 to 05:35) Opel RAK.1 rocket glider in 1928 September, preparation and launch; 6 seconds at 536 feet (05:57 to 06:03) Max Valier sitting and talking in a RAK.6 car.